eXascaleInfolab/bench-vldb20/Algorithms/README.md

 cp Algorithms/MeanImpute.cpp Algorithms/ZeroImpute.cpp
 ```

-- Add the copied files to the build script
+- Add the .cpp file to the build script
     - Open `Makefile`
     - Insert `Algorithms/ZeroImpute.cpp` right before `-lopenblas`

-- Adjust the header file
+- Adjust the .h file
     - Open `Algorithms/ZeroImpute.h`
     - Rename the class into `ZeroImpute` and the function into `ZeroImpute_Recovery`.
     - If your algorithm is split across multiple functions, declare them inside the class.

 - Add the implementation to the source file
     - Open `Algorithms/ZeroImpute.cpp`
-    - Rename the header name on Line 2 into `ZeroImpute`.
+    - on Line 2, rename the header name to `ZeroImpute`.
     - Replace the function `MeanImpute_Recovery()` by the code of [ZeroImpute](https://github.com/eXascaleInfolab/bench-vldb20/blob/master/Algorithms/NewAlgorithms/ZeroImpute.txt). **If this is not done, then algorithm will perform MeanImpute**.